piyush-24sharma/specbee-assingment/README.md

 Ensure your code must follow Drupal coding standards and DrupalPractice code standards using PHP CodeSniffer.
 Once done, please share the Github URL of the module.
 If you don't have a GitHub profile please create one.
 Any kind of Zip files will not be entertained
 The GitHub repository MUST have at least 3 commits from your username with proper commit messages.

+**Post installation instruction:**
+After installion of module Go to Block Layout page and place the block **DateTimeLocationBlock** in any region of active theme.
+After that go to module configuration link from module details and there you can update the Country, City and Timezone and check changes on block.